nicolascabreram/TA_Machinelearning_BMEN/README.md

-<h1 align="center">Welcome to the resources for machine learning for Biomedical Engineering 👋</h1>
+<h1 align="center">Welcome to machine learning for Biomedical Engineering 👋</h1>

-This are some resources for the class I was teacher assistant on spring 2021
+Here I upload some resources I used for the class I TA on spring 2021.
+Each topic has a code and a brief explanation of the topic.

 ## ✨ Unsupervised Learning

 This code was used to teach clusting applications an unsupersed learning.
 In specific we apply k-means clustering.